What is Skin Cancer?

 - Melanoma – This is the most aggressive type of cancer that is likely to spread to other parts of the body.
 It occurs in the melanocyte (pigment) cells of the skin.
 It can form on any part of the body, regardless of sun exposure.

 Skin Cancer Treatment

-Many types of skin cancer can be treated with surgical involvement inluding removal and reconstruction of skin cancer.
+Treatment of skin cancer depends on the type, size, and location of the tumor on the body.
+Many types of skin cancer can be treated with surgical involvement including removal and reconstruction of skin cancer.
 As cosmetic surgeons, we will plan the removal or reconstruction of the skin cancer to achieve the best aesthetic result possible without compromising your cancer treatment.